 Instead of: “You’re the best player out there,” you can say, “You had 6 great passes today.”
 (Acknowledging effort)

 Coach to athlete:

-- Instead of, “I suck at the triathlon,” you can say, “I didn’t do what I’d hoped, but I nailed the transitions.”
-(Focus on process)
+Instead of, “I suck at the triathlon,” you can say, “I didn’t do what I’d hoped, but I nailed the transitions.”
+(Focusing on process)